 All financial liabilities are recognized initially at fair value and, in the case of loans and borrowings and payables, net of directly attributable transaction costs.

-The Group's financial liabilities include trade and other payables, loans and borrowings, and derivative financial instruments.
+The Group's financial liabilities include trade and other payables, loans and borrowings, lease liabilities, other liabilities and derivative financial instruments.